sunforwork/bypasspaywall/README.md

 Visit the [Firefox repository](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.

 #### iOS/iPadOS
-Use adblocker with custom (content)filter: https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters
+Use adblocker with custom (content)filter & userscript (manager): https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters (read instructions).

 ### Update
 For crx-installation: extension will update automatically or check for updates (in chrome://extensions).\